 The best way to protect against anyone tapping into your connection is to get a VPN.
 These not only protect your connection when out and about and using public hotspots or Wi-Fi, but they can also protect your home.

-VPNs come in two flavors, free and paid for.
+VPNs come in two flavours, free and paid for.
 The free versions can be loaded with ads, offer limited data usage, or some altogether free ones have been shown to gather your data and sell it on.

 ISP’s can’t track usage and store your data, and any government who wishes to snoop is faced with the same problem.